-The following tables set forth our summary statements of operations data for the years ended December 31, 2023 and 2022.
+The following tables set forth our summary statements of operations data for the nine months ended September 30, 2024 and 2023 and the years ended December 31, 2023 and 2022.
 The statements of operations data for the years ended December 31, 2023 and 2022 have been derived from our audited financial statements included elsewhere in this prospectus.
 Our historical results are not necessarily indicative of the results that may be expected for any period in the future.
 You should read the following summary financial data together with the sections entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and the related notes included elsewhere in this prospectus.
 The summary financial data included in this section are not intended to replace the financial statements and are qualified in their entirety by our financial statements and the related notes included elsewhere in this prospectus.